Pirashan/OMSCS-Notes/CS 6603 - AIES/Midterm Notes.md

 There are several general categories of US law:

-- Civil
-- Criminal
-- Private
-- Public
+- Civil: Governs the nation or state; manags relationships/conflicts between organizational entitis and people; recorded in volumes of legal "code" available for review by the average citizen.
+- Criminal: Addresses violations harmful to society; actively enforced by the state.
+- Private" Regulates relationships between individuals and organizations; encompasses family law, commercial law, and labor law.
+- Public: Regulats structure/administration of government agencies and relationships with citizens, employees, and other governmnts; encompasses criminal, administrative, and constitutional law.

+There are a number of domains that are **regulated by government** (which also extends to businses practices involving marketing and advertising).

 On the other hand, the purpose of _regulations_ is to achieve certain public desired goals that the market may fail to realize (i.e., protect to public).
 Some examples include:

-- Credit
+- Credit (Equal Credit Opportunity Act)
-- Education
+- Education (Educational Amendments of 1972; Civil Rights Act of 1964)
-- Employment
+- Employment (Civil Rights Act of 1964)
-- Housing and public accommodation
+- Housing and public accommodation (Fair Housing Act; Civil Rights Act of 1964)

 **Discrimination** is prohibited on the basis of membership in a protected class-group which has historically been discriminated against.

+Forms of discrimination (or bias) include:

+- Intentional
+- Unconscious

 The protected classes are as follows:
 - Race (Civil Rights Act of 1964, 1991)